JessSumner/dockerfiles-roles/README.md

 # dockerfiles-roles
-Dockerfiles for Docker Hub images, and generic Ansible roles
+Dockerfiles for Docker Hub images, and Ansible roles to support building docker images